 Depression is a treatable condition.
 Psychotherapy (counseling), drug therapy, and other treatments can alleviate symptoms and help people with depression return to rich and productive lives.
 Treatment is most successful in people who are open to being helped and willing to participate in treatment.

 This article discusses the causes, risk factors, signs and symptoms, and diagnosis of depression.
 A separate article discusses the treatment of depression.
 (See "Patient information: Depression treatment options for adults (Beyond the Basics)".)

 More detailed information about depression is available by subscription.
-(See "Clinical manifestations and diagnosis of depression" and "Diagnosis and management of late-life depression" and "Unipolar major depression in adults: Choosing initial treatment" and "Unipolar depression in adults: Treatment of resistant depression".)
+(See "Unipolar depression in adults: Assessment and diagnosis" and "Diagnosis and management of late-life depression" and "Unipolar major depression in adults: Choosing initial treatment" and "Unipolar depression in adults: Treatment of resistant depression".)